Meet Music Industry Student Brittany McDowellPage address: http://www.mnsu.edu/music/musicindustry/news/story1.html

 "The program has you learning about the industry, technology, recording, business, but you're physically involved in doing stuff, not just taking tests and writing papers.
 You take a class called Activities that requires you to get involved with something," McDowell said.

-"Spring 2010, some IMPACT people came to our class to talk to us.
+"Spring 2010, some Student Events Team people came to our class to talk to us.
 They partnered with MI to help us get our Activities credits.
 At the end of semester the concert committee chair graduated and I applied for the position and got it," McDowell stated.

 The concert committee chair is responsible for all campus concerts for the students.
-IMPACT puts on one concert a month and that responsibility is primarily on McDowell.
+Student Events Team puts on one concert a month and that responsibility is primarily on McDowell.

 "There is the concert committee that works with me.
 When I get an idea, I discuss it with the committee, run it by the board and if they like it, we do it," McDowell explained.
 "It's a lot of work but I love it because it's hands-on and I get to call up artists, hire people and get decorations.
 I get to see an empty room and see it transformed on concert night."